TheSledgeHammer/2.11BSD_X44/README.md

 2.11BSD_X44 is 2.11BSD that continues with that tradition.
 Replacing the 4.3BSD styled VM space and inodes with 4.4BSD's vmspace and vnodes.
 While retaining 2.11BSD's kernel and user space.
 2.11BSD_X44 adopts the 4.4BSD & later BSD's (i.e. FreeBSD, NetBSD, OpenBSD & DragonflyBSD) approach of having a clearly defined architecture dependent code and architecture independent code, allowing for easier portability.

 ## Project Goals:
-- Maintain Traditional 2.11BSD Style while keeping current.
+- Maintain a coding style in keeping with 2.11BSD's
-  - Hybrid mix of old with new.
+- Innovate new ways to improve the OS while following the above point.
 - Small Footprint: Ideally less than 200 system calls.
 - Clean code